 These settings are accessible from ANY printing program usually right after you click print on the same window as choosing the number of copies.

-For BarTender on PC click the Document Properties button.
+After clicking print, click on the Document Properties button.

 What do each of the settings do?
 What do they mean?